Fractional Sobolev isometric immersions of planar domains

 is a $W^{1+s, p}$ isometric immersion of the $2$-dimensional disk into $\R^3$ but has a conical singularity at the origin.
 It clearly does not belong to $C^1$ and fails to be developable. \end{remark} \begin{remark} Following \cite{MuPa05} for $s=1, p=2$, we expect that the isometric immersion can be shown to be $C^1$ up to the boundary if its $W^{1+s,\frac 2s}(\Omega)$ norm is finite and $\partial \Omega$ is of class $C^{1,\alpha}$ for some $\alpha>0$.
 This boundary regularity fails if $\p \Omega$ is merely of class $C^1$ \cite[Remark 7]{MuPa05}. \end{remark}

 \begin{remark} To establish the result, directly following the arguments of \cite{DLP20} is not enough.
 Indeed, observe that $u$ is a priori not even assumed to be in $C^1$.
 But this is not the only difficulty, as we will explain in \Cref{sec-mol} and \Cref{weaker-proof}.
 We will hence adapt a new approach.
-In particular, \Cref{th:lambdajac} below is a new contribution devised to bypass the new obstacles for the case $s=2/3$. \end{remark} Our analysis establishes a connection between isometric immersions of fractional Sobolev regularity and deformations of plane domains $f$ with symmetric Jacobians $\nabla f$ and vanishing distributional Jacobian determinants ${\rm Det}(\nabla f)$, cf. \Cref{la:distjac}.
-In particular, the developability of isometric immersions is proved using the following similar statement for these deformations. \begin{theorem} If for some open set $\Omega \subset \R^2$ and some $s \geq \frac{2}{3}$ we have $f \in W^{s,\frac{2}{s}}_{loc}(\Omega,\R^2)$ with its distributional Jacobian satisfying
+In particular, \Cref{th:lambdajac} below is a new contribution devised to bypass the new obstacles for the case $s=2/3$. \end{remark}